Table of Contents

 Depending on the type of teeth, the number of root canals ranges from one to three.
 Few teeth might have extra canals.

 The accessory canals are difficult to identify in regular radiographs.
-Hence dentists might overlook them during root canal procedure.
+Hence dentists might overlook them during root canal procedures.
 Such treatments lead to severe pain after the root canal procedure.

 Few teeth have abnormal root morphology.
 A deep curve in the root is difficult to treat.
 Such canals are called dilacerated canals.